 How to protect a folder with Username and Password in cPanel

 You can lock a directory with a password by using the cPanel Password Protected Directories Option.
+This is a fundamental security measure for any web hosting environment — protecting admin panels, staging directories, and sensitive file areas from unauthorized access.

 1. Log into your cPanel account.